 - After a snowfall, snow on residential sidewalks must be removed by the same day if there are six or more hours of daylight following the snowfall or by noon the following day.
 Sidewalks in front of apartments or commercial buildings must be cleared within four hours once the snow has stopped falling or by the beginning of business hours the next day.
 Sidewalks are inspected on a random basis.
 Failure to shovel may result in a fine.

-St. Louis Park's road weight limits are six tons (12,000 lbs.) per axle on residential streets and 9 tons (18,000 lbs.) on MSA routes, unless otherwise posted.
-There are limited instances such as moving trucks or emergency issues when a weight waiver will be given.
+St. Louis Park's road weight limits are six tons (12,000 lbs.) per axle on residential streets and nine tons (18,000 lbs.) on municipal state aid streets, unless otherwise posted.
+There are limited instances, such as moving trucks or emergency issues, when a weight waiver will be given.
 All other requests will be examined for options other than issuing a permit such as to divide the load in two or bring less amounts in on each trip.
 The city does not issue permits for any type of demolition or construction project for the duration of the restrictions.
 If a permit is issued, there is a $50 fee and the permit is good for one trip only.
 No open-ended permits will be issued.

 For more information:

 - Open house, for sale, for rent and other temporary signs cannot be posted on public property, trees or the public right-of-way, including curbside areas of lawns, utility poles and traffic signs.
 City ordinance also regulates the size and placement of permanent signs.
 For more information, contact Zoning Administrator Gary Morrison at 952.924.2592 or email@example.com.

 The health and safety of our community is our top priority.